 Web-based search engines

-Grey literature was searched on Open Access Theses and Dissertations (OATD) database, with the following search string used, which in pilot testing has yielded 8 results: coral AND (subtropical OR temperate) AND "ocean warming" The included results will be limited to articles and reports published since 2010 to cohere with the rest of the searches.
+Grey literature was searched on Open Access Theses and Dissertations (OATD) database, with the following search string used, which in pilot testing has yielded 8 results: coral AND (subtropical OR temperate) AND "ocean warming" The included results were limited to articles and reports published since 2010 to cohere with the rest of the searches.
 Grey literature included was limited to research theses, pre-review reports, and open access scientific studies (herein defined as grey literature selected for inclusion in systematic mapping) while government reports were excluded due to the inconsistency in availability of these reports between regions.

 Comprehensiveness of the search

-We have selected 10 benchmark articles for developing the search string, all 10 manually collected benchmark articles were returned in the Scopus search, ensuring the search string to be sensitive enough for this systematic mapping study.
+All 10 manually collected benchmark articles were returned in the Scopus search, ensuring the search string to be sensitive enough for this systematic mapping study.
+The list of the 10 benchmark articles are found in Additional file 1.

 Screening strategy

-The first screening was conducted including and excluding articles by titles and abstracts using Rayyan and was undertaken by two reviewers independently.
+The first screening was conducted including and excluding articles by titles and abstracts using Rayyan software (Ouzzani et al., 2016) and was undertaken by two reviewers independently on 1218 titles and abstracts.
 Articles included in the first round of screening were screened again in the second phase of the screening by full text.
 Where full text did not meet the selection criteria, they were excluded from the data extraction.
 A pilot screening was performed by two of the authors to assess the coherence of articles screening agreement by Cohen’s Kappa coefficients [43, 44].
 Articles on Rayyan were selected at random for reviewers to quickly screen through the titles and abstracts (30/1218, 24.6%).
-Articles with uncertainty in decisions are flagged for a third independent reviewer (TDA) for final decision.
-Consistency checks were performed for both stages, first on 30 titles and abstracts (Kappa = 0.61).
-Full text data inclusion and exclusion were cross checked by the author (MLH) to ensure that all meta-data extracted are coherent to the inclusion criteria.
+Articles with uncertainty in decisions were flagged for a third independent reviewer (TDA) for final decision.
+Consistency checks were performed for both stages on 30 titles and abstracts (Kappa = 0.61).
+Full text data inclusion and exclusion were cross checked by the author (MLH) to ensure that all data extracted are coherent to the inclusion criteria.

 Eligibility criteria